0Sombra666/Betterbedrux/README.md

 apt update && apt install wget curl -y && wget https://github.com/playit-cloud/playit-agent/releases/latest/download/playit-linux-aarch64 && chmod +x playit-linux-aarch64 && ./playit-linux-aarch64
 ```
 5. Open the url that playit passed and test
-6. Done, working...
+6. Done, should worki
 > [!WARNING]
-> Start playitgg after starting the Minecraft server and in a new instance of termux
+> Start playitgg after fully starting the bedrock server to avoid server finder failures and instability
-> Make to sure to put correct interl server to work
+> Make to sure to put correct internal server to work
 > This method is most recommended for users with cgnat

+---

+## 🌎 How i can play with my friends(direct method)?
+1. Create a port forwarding in your local WiFi router
+2. Make your ip static to avoid ip changes
+3. Share your public ip to your friends and test it out with the port 19132

+---

 ## 📚 Additional Resources